 The first step is to find an Omaha tournament in the area.
 This can be done online or by calling the local poker room.
 After one has been located, players now only need to arrive at the start time and sign up for the tourney.
 This usually just involves giving the room a few personal details and buying in for the necessary poker chips.

 After buying in, the last step is to sit down and play.
 As a reminder from the previous section: Omaha tourneys can last anywhere from hours to weeks, so it is important to know the specifics before beginning.

 Online Omaha Tournaments

-After creating an account and downloaded any tournament software that is required, players only need to buy-in to enter the tournament.
-Like in-person Omaha tournaments, buy-ins for online tourneys can vary.
+After creating an account and downloading any tournament software that is required, players only need to buy in to enter the tournament.
+Like in-person Omaha tournaments, buy-ins for online tournaments can vary.
 For example, single-day Omaha tournaments can be as cheap as $1.
 However, the higher the stakes, the higher the buy-ins.
-A $75k guarantee tourney could require a buy-in a $20, $50, or even upwards of $100.
+A $75k guarantee tourney could require a buy-in of $20, $50, or even upwards of $100.

 These events could include seats in the World Series of Poker tournaments or free buy-ins to other prestigious Omaha competitions.
 Money and future seats are not the only prizes available through online Omaha tournaments.
 Some prizes have even included vacations, cars, and appliances, so it is always smart to read the tourney information before beginning to know what is up for grabs.

 Minimum Gambling Age for Playing Omaha Online